I want to use an Application Load Balancer to redirect traffic from one domain name to another.

 To save, choose the checkmark icon.

-The THEN section now appears:
+The THEN section now appears as the following:

 Redirect to https://example2.com:443/#{path}?#{query}